LeiNiclas/Rhythmapper/README.md

 ## ❗Prerequisites (Python libraries)
 All necessary Python libraries can be found in the <a href="REQUIREMENTS.txt">REQUIREMENTS.txt</a> file.
 The core library used (as with many ML projects) is the TensorFlow library.
-If you are new to using TensorFlow, check out their tutorial on how to install it via pip [here](https://www.tensorflow.org/install/pip). (*Building / installing a TensorFlow version with GPU support is heavily recommended if you intend to train models; **Training via the GPU can drastically decreases model training time!***)
+If you are new to using TensorFlow, check out their tutorial on how to install it via pip [here](https://www.tensorflow.org/install/pip). (*Building / installing a TensorFlow version with GPU support is heavily recommended if you intend to train models; **Training via the GPU can drastically decrease model training time!***)